jackindisguise/mud3/README.md

     targets:              # Optional: list of usernames, or omit for public messages
       - username1
       - username2
+    readBy:               # Optional: list of character IDs who have read this message
+      - 1
+      - 5
   - id: 2
     author: anotheruser
     subject: Another message